kohii/smoothcsv3/README.md

 An alpha version is available for testing.
 You can download it from the [releases](https://github.com/kohii/smoothcsv3/releases) page.
-At the moment, only macOS is supported.
+Currently, only macOS is supported.

 Please note that the alpha version may contain bugs and might not be stable.
 Use it at your own risk.